chrison999/mycroft-skill-lets-talk/README.md

 by eward.
 Basically, it implements intents for "Good Morning," "Good Afternoon," "Good Evening," and "Good Night."

+CURRENT STATE:

+Workings great but if anyone finds any issues/bugs do let me know!

 INSTALLATION:

 1. Clone/download this repository